-There are a few parks, sculptures and monuments along the Malecon that are of interest, namely the Campeche sign, Ángel Maya (Mayan Angel) and Novia del Mar (Ocean’s Girlfriend) sculpture, though there are several other along the Campeche Malecon.
+There are a few parks, sculptures and monuments along the Malecon that are of interest, namely the Campeche sign, Angel Maya (Mayan Angel) and Novia del Mar (Ocean’s Girlfriend) sculpture, though there are several others along the Malecon.

 The Campeche sign, like the name implies, consists of large, colorful letters spelling out the town’s name.
 These signs are common in notable cities throughout Mexico, including an identical sign in downtown Merida.

 There are two routes offered: Tranvia de la Ciudad (City Tram Tour) and El Guapismo (The Handsome Tour), which goes along the Gulf of Mexico and takes you by the picturesque, yellow Fuerte de San Jose.
 The Tranvia de la Ciudad Tour takes you by all of the notable sites in downtown.
 Taking both tours is a great way to get to all the best things to see in Campeche.

-Tram tickets are $100 pesos ($5) each, and you can buy them at the ticket kiosk in Independence Square/Zocalo.
+Campeche Tram tickets cost $100 pesos ($5USD) each, and you can buy them at the ticket kiosk in Independence Square/Zocalo.
 The tours have bilingual Spanish/English commentary.